Behn Meyer: The First World War, the interwar period and the Second World War

 In 1925, Arnold Otto Meyer took over the overseas export trading companies of the Hugo Stinnes Group.
 This provided the Group with access to the markets in South Africa, South America (Argentina, Colombia and Chile) and in China.

 The Great Depression hit the company hard.
 After the National Socialist seizure of power, the state supported financially suffering overseas trading companies by means of pseudo-investments: investments were not paid (making the state a limited partner) but instead made available in the form of bank discount facilities.
 In actuality, these instruments acted as state security for high-interest loans.
 The autarkic policy of the National Socialists continued to have a negative impact on business and the loan burden remained until finally eradicated in 1958/1962.

 Aryanization became a main characteristic of National Socialist economic policy.
 In 1938, Arnold Otto Meyer took over the Tanning Agent division of Blau & Schindler after the Jewish proprietors of the company founded in 1877 were forced to emigrate.
 Arnold Otto Meyer ″accepted the terms and conditions proposed without hesitation, proceeded with the acquisition of the firm and its employees and opened up a new own division for tanning agents″.

 The company's business volume decreased after the start of World War II.
 Tapping into new markets in the areas seized by the armed forces also failed to change this trend.
-Attempts to establish the company in the Ukraine, for example, were also unable to achieve lasting success.
+Attempts to establish the company in Ukraine, for example, were also unable to achieve lasting success.
 As was the case during the First World War, many of the company's employees were interned overseas.
 During the bombing of Hamburg, bombs struck the ″Kontorhaus″ buildings along the Alsterdamm street (house numbers 1 and 2) and in Ferdinandstraße (no. 2).
 Only the offices in the ″Kontorhaus″ building at Alsterdamm 1, known as the Haus Alsterblick, and at Ferdinandstraße 2 could still be used.